Speed: The GCS ENCS Cluster

 date

-The job script in Figure 6 runs Fluent in parallel over 32 cores.
-Of note, we have requested e-mail notifications (--mail-type), are defining the parallel environment for, fluent, with, -t$SLURM_NTASKS and -g-cnf=$FLUENTNODES (very important), and are setting $TMPDIR as the in-job location for the “moment” rfile.out file (in-job, because the last line of the script copies everything from $TMPDIR to a directory in the user’s NFS-mounted home).
-Job progress can be monitored by examining the standard-out file (e.g., slurm-249.out), and/or by examining the “moment” file in /disk/nobackup/<yourjob> (hint: it starts with your job-ID) on the node running the job.
-Caveat: take care with journal-file file paths.
+The job script in Figure 12 runs Fluent in parallel over 32 cores.
+Notable aspects of this script include requesting e-mail notifications (--mail-type), defining the parallel environment for Fluent with -t$SLURM_NTASKS and -g-cnf=$FLUENTNODES, and setting $TMPDIR as the in-job location for the “moment” rfile.out file.
+The script also copies everything from $TMPDIR to a directory in the user’s NFS-mounted home after the job completes.
+Job progress can be monitored by examining the standard-out file (e.g., slurm-249.out), and/or by examining the “moment” file in TMPDIR (usually /disk/nobackup/<yourjob> (it starts with your job-ID)) on the node running the job.
+Be cautious with journal-file paths.

-The following steps describing how to create an efficientdet environment on Speed, were submitted by a member of Dr. Amer’s research group.
+The following steps describe how to create an EfficientDet environment on Speed, as submitted by a member of Dr. Amer’s research group:

 2.14 Java Jobs

-Jobs that call java have a memory overhead, which needs to be taken into account when assigning a value to --mem.
-Even the most basic java call, java -Xmx1G -version, will need to have, --mem=5G, with the 4-GB difference representing the memory overhead.
+Jobs that call Java have a memory overhead, which needs to be taken into account when assigning a value to --mem.
+Even the most basic Java call, such as Java -Xmx1G -version, will need to have, --mem=5G, with the 4 GB difference representing the memory overhead.
 Note that this memory overhead grows proportionally with the value of -Xmx.
-To give you an idea, when -Xmx has a value of 100G, --mem has to be at least 106G; for 200G, at least 211G; for 300G, at least 314G.
+For example,

-Job scripts for the GPU queue differ in that they need this statement, which attaches either a single GPU, or, two GPUs, to the job:
+Job scripts for the GPU queues differ in that they need these statements, which attach either a single GPU or more GPUs to the job with the appropriate partition:

-Once that your job script is ready, you can submit it to the GPU partition (queue) with:
+Once your job script is ready, submit it to the GPU partition (queue) with:

-And you can query nvidia-smi on the node that is running your job with:
+You can query nvidia-smi on the node running your job with:

-Status of the GPU queue can be queried with:
+The status of the GPU queues can be queried e.g. with:

 sinfo -p pg --long --Node

-Users without permission to use the GPU nodes can submit jobs to the pg partition, but those jobs will hang and never run.
-Their availability is seen with:
+Important: Users without permission to use the GPU nodes can submit jobs to the various GPU partitions, but those jobs will hang and never run.
+Their availability can be seen with:

 [serguei@speed-submit src] % sinfo -p pg --long --Node